Find and Buy cheap equipment government surplus easily through SBA

 - You may have to lend money from the bank to cover the cost of buying which generally have high interest rates

-Should you buy the equipments with cash or credit?
+Should you buy cheap equipment government surplus with cash or credit?

 It completely depends on your circumstances and your financial position.
 If you have enough cash to cover up the costs of buying the equipment as well as to cover up operational expenses then you don’t have to consider lending from the bank.